awie3di/docs/articles/quickstart/backend/nodejs/01-authorization.md

 ## Protect Individual Endpoints

 You can configure individual routes to look for a particular scope.
-To achive that, set up another middleware with the express-jwt-authz package.
+To achieve that, set up another middleware with the express-jwt-authz package.
 Provide an array of the required scopes and apply the middleware to any routes you want to add authorization to.

 Pass the `checkJwt` and `checkScopes` middlewares to the route you want to protect.